-North East Lincolnshire is broadly supportive but is concerned Under the Group leadership model, whilst as much decision making as with respect to sovereignty and in particular how to maintain the practicable will take place through a 'committees in common' (joint) best deal for the North East Lincolnshire population. approach, individual Boards will retain full decision making rights over decisions relevant to the individual Trust, ensuring the retention of sovereignty and accountability.
-This is a natural development for efficient and sustainable Comments noted. services.
-Glad it's Group, not merger.
+Under the Group leadership model, whilst as much decision making as practicable will take place through a 'committees in common' (joint) approach, individual Boards will retain full decision making rights over decisions relevant to the individual Trust, ensuring the retention of sovereignty and accountability.
 Comments noted.
-Is this on the road to merger?
-If so, that would cause alarm bells.
+Comments noted.
 This is not a merger.
 The option of merger was considered but discounted; not least as evidence from other organisations which have moved to the Group model suggests it is possible to deliver substantial benefits from collaboration and scale, relatively quickly but without the costs, timescales and disruption associated with a merger.
-What are the implications for HASR?
 This detail is still to be worked through.
-Senior leaders in the new Group are going to have to look in This detail is still to be worked through. multiple directions at once across the ICS.
-How do you ensure they have the capacity to do this and deliver adequate local focus?
-Glad it maintains a Board on the south bank.
-However, would a This question will be considered as part of the development of the Joint Quality and Safety Committee have too big a task to do?
-Group governance arrangements.
-In our local authority there is no large political voice saying No - Comments noted. but nor is there a large political voice saying Yes.
-How will the Group relate to four competing democratic voices?
 This detail is still to be worked through.
-Why not a merger?
-Would it become a merger later?
-Have other As above, there are no plans for a merger.
-The option of merger was Groups gone into merger? considered but discounted; not least as evidence from other organisations which have moved to the Group model suggests it is possible to deliver substantial benefits from collaboration and scale, relatively quickly but without the costs, timescales and disruption associated with a merger.
-The primary issue is about services and access and the quality of Under the Group leadership model, whilst as much decision making as those services.
-How will the Group ensure these are protected practicable will take place through a 'committees in common' (joint) and enhanced? approach, individual Boards will retain full decision making rights over decisions relevant to the individual Trust, ensuring the retention of sovereignty and accountability and responsibilities for access and quality.
+This question will be considered as part of the development of the Group governance arrangements.
+Comments noted.
+This detail is still to be worked through.
+As above, there are no plans for a merger.
+The option of merger was considered but discounted; not least as evidence from other organisations which have moved to the Group model suggests it is possible to deliver substantial benefits from collaboration and scale, relatively quickly but without the costs, timescales and disruption associated with a merger.
+Under the Group leadership model, whilst as much decision making as practicable will take place through a 'committees in common' (joint) approach, individual Boards will retain full decision making rights over decisions relevant to the individual Trust, ensuring the retention of sovereignty and accountability and responsibilities for access and quality.